dmitry-s93/gpu-page/INSTALL.md

 # Installation

-## Plasma
+## Plasma System Monitor

-Installing it through plasma is pretty simple.
+Installing it through Plasma System Monitor is pretty simple.

 - go to the System Monitor
 - Click on the menu (3 lines)